 4. The Coronavirus Job Retention Scheme (CJRS)

-In 2020, the government rolled the Coronavirus Job Retention Scheme, providing grants for organisations to cover a proportion of the salaries of furloughed staff.
-The CJRS has now been extended to 30th September 2021 – however, following the spring Budget announcements, there are changes to employee eligibility and employer contributions which take effect from May 2021 and July 2021 respectively.
+In 2020, the government rolled out the Coronavirus Job Retention Scheme.
+This scheme provided grants for organisations to cover a portion of the salaries of furloughed staff.
+The CJRS has now been extended to September 30th, 2021.
+However, changes to employee eligibility will take effect from May 2021.
+Additionally, changes to employer contributions will begin in July 2021, following the spring Budget announcements..

 For any claims to the CJRS made from 1st May 2021, employees must have been on the employer’s payroll at some point between 20th March 2020 and 2nd March 2021.
 Employers must remember that from 1st July, they are expected to pay 10% towards the hours that employees do not work.
 This increases to 20% in August and September as lockdown restrictions are expected to have eased entirely.